ongas/hs-price-tracker/price_tracker_developer_guide.md

 - `services/buywisely/parser.py`: Contains `parse_product` for HTML parsing using `nextjs_hydration_parser` and `BeautifulSoup`.
 - `components/buywisely/setup.py`: Integrates BuyWisely with Home Assistant’s config entry system.

-**Seller URL Extraction (IMPORTANT):**
+**Seller URL Extraction (CRITICAL):**
-- The seller URL for each product is always extracted from the offers list (`seller_product_url` field of the lowest-priced offer).
-The hydration data's `product['seller']['url']` is almost always missing or empty and should not be used.
+- The seller URL for each product is now strictly and only extracted from the `seller_product_url` field of the lowest-priced offer in the offers list, which is robustly traversed from the hydration data.
+No fallback or alternative logic is used or permitted.
+- The extraction logic deeply traverses the hydration data to locate the offers list, regardless of its nesting, and logs the full offers list and all candidate seller_product_url values for diagnostics.
-- If no valid `seller_product_url` is found in the offers, the seller URL will be empty.
+- If no valid `seller_product_url` is found in the offers, the seller URL will be empty and this is logged for diagnostics.
+- The hydration data's `product['seller']['url']` or any other field is never used for the seller URL, as it is almost always missing or empty and is not reliable.
+- Extensive diagnostics are present at every stage: the full hydration data, offers list, all candidate URLs, and the final url set in the entity are logged for traceability and debugging.

-**Web Scraping Considerations:**
+**Web Scraping & Extraction Considerations:**
-- Susceptible to BuyWisely website HTML changes.
+- The extraction logic is robust to changes in the hydration data structure, as it traverses all nested product dictionaries to find the offers list.
+- If the BuyWisely website changes the structure or naming of the offers list, diagnostics will log the full hydration data and extraction failure, making debugging straightforward.
-- Parsing logic may break if the site layout changes.
+- Parsing logic may still break if the site layout or hydration data format changes significantly; always check logs for extraction diagnostics.

 **Entity Management:**

 - Use Home Assistant UI: Developer Tools → States tab → Filter entities by "buywisely" or "price_tracker".
 - For forcing a manual update via the dashboard, see the [Manual Update via Dashboard](#10-manual-update-via-dashboard) section.

 **Product URLs and Price Line Items:**
 - The input URL is a listing/search page; each line item has a unique product URL.
-- Extraction should focus on the first 10 relevant line items.
+- Extraction of the seller URL is always from the offers list in the hydration data for the specific product page, not from the listing page.
+- Only the first 10 offers are considered for price and seller URL extraction, as per business logic and test coverage.

 **Outstanding Issues & Resolved Problems (BuyWisely):**
 - See previous sections for general issues.
 BuyWisely-specific issues and resolutions are tracked here as needed.